jackbsteinberg/std-toast/README.md

 ## Sample code

-The standard toast can be used according to two different patterns:
+The standard toast can be used according to two different patterns.

+The first defines a `<std-toast>` HTML element, then shows it with configurations via a method on the element.
+This can be used to declaratively predefine toasts the application will need, and then show them inside the application logic.

 ```html
 <script type="module">